Informed Delivery: Reception

 According to an April 2018 user survey (8,631 respondents in 5,784 ZIP Codes), 89% of respondents are satisfied or very satisfied with the feature.
 93% would recommend Informed Delivery to friends, family, or colleagues.

 Security and privacy

 Some consumers have expressed concern that Informed Delivery could be misused by stalkers, abusive ex-partners, private investigators, and identity thieves.

 The Postal Service takes measures to ensure the security and privacy of consumers’ mail.
-Because Informed Delivery offers increased visibility into both mail and packages being delivered to an individual’s address, USPS follows industry best practices to verify identity, including the use of a mail-based verification letter.
+Because Informed Delivery offers increased visibility into both mail and packages being delivered to an individual’s address, USPS verifies identities of individuals, including the use of a mail-based verification letter.